 Last year the EPA awarded grants totalling \$4 million to 14 state initiated programs.
 In 1990, \$6.8 million was distributed to 25 state-based projects connected to pollution prevention, a significant increase from last year.
-These programs are only partly funded by the EPA (from approximately \$150K-\$300k), with most of the funding coming from state sources.
-Michigan, Illinois, Minnesota, Indiana, Pennsylvania, and New York are the Great Lakes jurisdictions that have received EPA funding to establish pollution prevention programs.
+These programs are only partly funded by the EPA (from approximately \$150K-\$300k).
+Most of the funding is received through state sources.
+Michigan, Illinois, Minnesota, Indiana, Pennsylvania, and New York are the Great Lake jurisdictions that have received EPA funding to establish pollution prevention programs.
 Region 5 of the EPA received five of these grants, for a total of \$1,274,756.
+All EPA funded pollution prevention programs in the Great Lakes are briefly described in Chart X.